Best 8K TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best 8K TVs you can buy in 2022.

-One day, 8K TVs will drive 4K TVs into extinction.
-Probably.
-It won't be for a while but with the likes of Sony, Samsung and LG already selling 8K TV sets, it looks like next-generation TVs with a whole heap more pixels could well one day be in living rooms across the land.
+The inescapable advancement of technology surely means that one day, 8K TVs will drive 4K TVs into extinction.
+Sound a bit melodramatic?
+Ok, so it won't be for a while yet.
+Still, with the likes of Sony, Samsung, LG and Phillips already selling 8K TV sets, there's no need to wait for 4K annihilation to get your hands on a next-generation TV with a whole heap more pixels.

-They might be expensive, but 8K TVs offer four times the pixel density of their 4K TV siblings.
-That makes for a stunningly-lifelike picture that represents a massive step up from 4K.
+They're expensive (at least right now), but 8K TVs offer four times the pixel density of their 4K TV siblings.
+That makes for a stunningly lifelike picture that represents a massive step up from 4K.

-Sadly, there's practically no 8K content available at the moment.
-That's why 8K TVs make themselves useful by upscaling standard-def, HD and 4K content.
-That means you can expect a glorious, cinematic experience right now, even though 8K content is far from mainstream.
+Sadly, there's more or less no 8K content available at the moment.
+In the meantime, 8K TVs make themselves useful by upscaling 4K, HD and even standard-def content.
+That means you can expect a gloriously cinematic experience right now, even though 8K content is far from mainstream.